-A model of an invitation letter can be found the Forms for International Students webpage.
+A model of an invitation letter can be found on the Forms for International Students webpage.

 OIS Check-in for Dependents

 Students and scholars are encouraged to schedule a separate check-in appointment for their dependent (spouse).
-PLEASE NOTE: Dependent check-in is required for J-2 visa holders.
-During a spouse check-in the OIS staff reviews resources for dependents and provides a general introduction to life in the United States, and Raleigh more specifically.
-All spouses must bring their travel documents with them to the check-in: I-20 or DS-2019, passport, visa, and I-94 printout.
+Please note: Dependent check-in is required for J-2 visa holders.
+During a dependent check-in the OIS staff reviews resources for dependents and provides a general introduction to life in the United States, and Raleigh more specifically.
+All spouses must bring their immigration documents with them to the check-in: I-20 or DS-2019, passport, visa, and I-94 printout.
 J-2 visa holders must also provide proof of health insurance coverage (insurance card and benefits page).
 Click the button below to schedule an appointment.